snss231/tp/docs/UserGuide.md

 Format: `listt all/`

-Shows a list of the tasks that is marked as completed in the address book.
+Shows a list of tasks that is marked as completed in the address book.

 Format: `listt c/`

-Shows a list of the tasks that is not mark as completed in the address book.
+Shows a list of tasks that is not mark as completed in the address book.

 Format: `listt nc/`